-Before I continue discussing the allocation of resources in a free market, I would like to recap some of the points that I have made in the last few blog posts.
+Before I continue discussing the allocation of resources in a free market, I would like to recap some of the points that I have made in other blog posts.

 This post will pull it all together and show how consumers, producers, and market complexity combine in free markets to make the most efficient and effective allocation of resources.